Virtualization-projects/rancher-labs-wiki/FAQs-about-Rancher.md

 Option 2: On the Containers view, click on the **Add Container** button located at the top right corner.
 This will display the detailed page for adding containers.

 ### What is the Network Agent container?
 I didn’t request to create it.
 The Network Agent container is a Rancher specific container that is deployed upon the creation of the first container on a host.
 This container is what Rancher uses to allow containers between different hosts be able to communicate with each other.

-> **Note:** Users should not try to stop or restart this container.
+You will not have the ability to do any commands (start/stop/restart/etc) to this container through the UI,

 ### What are my options with a container?